GitTejas/Capstone/README.md

 Rent a Movie: Rent a movie and choose a due date to return the movie.

-User (Sign-Up): Become a user of the service in order to start renting movies.
+User (sign-up): Become a user of the service in order to start renting movies.
 Requierd to have contact information before booking a rental!

 Review a Movie: Review a movie and give it a rating out of 5 stars!.